Vision Georgetown

 The town currently lacks restaurant with patios, bakeries in the South end of town and entertainment for families and teenagers.
 We continually venture out to Oakville, Burlington or Mississauga for these types of amenities and we have been in Georgetown for over 10 years.
 We need the town to have relevant restaurants and amenities to make you want to stay and enjoy.

-Mich31 almost 6 years ago
+Mich31 over 6 years ago

 In this plan the town of Halton Hills plans to remove a forested area along Eighth Line across from Eaton Street and Foxtail Crescent to allow for houses to be built.
 This is is slated for destruction of an entire block of the Natural Heritage System.
 There is a significant amount of non-invasive vegetation, trees and an abundance of wildlife.